-The 2015 Carnegie International Nuclear Policy Conference will take place March 23 and 24, 2015 at the Ronald Reagan Building and International Trade Center in Washington, DC.
+The 2015 Carnegie International Nuclear Policy Conference took place March 23 and 24, 2015 at the Ronald Reagan Building and International Trade Center in Washington, DC.

-The conference will bring together over 800 experts and officials from more than 45 countries and international organizations to discuss emerging trends in nuclear nonproliferation, disarmament, deterrence, and nuclear energy.
+The conference brought together over 800 experts and officials from more than 45 countries and international organizations to discuss emerging trends in nuclear nonproliferation, disarmament, deterrence, and nuclear energy.

-Toby Dalton and Bill Burns will deliver opening remarks.
+Toby Dalton and Bill Burns delivered opening remarks.

-Peter Lavoy will interview Lieutenant General Khalid Kidwai, advisor to Pakistan’s National Command Authority.
+Peter Lavoy interviewed Lieutenant General Khalid Kidwai, advisor to Pakistan’s National Command Authority.

 What kind of commitments do U.S. allies want?
 What practical steps do they believe would help to address perceived threats?
 And to what extent should these commitments and steps involve U.S. nuclear weapons as opposed to conventional or non-military capabilities?

-His Excellency Yukiya Amano, director general of the International Atomic Energy Agency, will deliver a keynote address.
+A conversation between Natalie Nougayrède and his Excellency Yukiya Amano, director general of the International Atomic Energy Agency.

 Following a series of nuclear-weapon handling mistakes and personnel problems, senior U.S. officials have acknowledged that the United States has lost focus on the nuclear mission.
 How is the Department of Defense planning to solve them?